 JPMorgan Chase Bank offers variable rate revolving credit card accounts.
 JPMorgan Chase Bank also offers temporary introductory or promotional rates.
 The introductory rates on the revolving credit card accounts generating the Issuing Entity Receivables are primarily non-variable annual percentage rates, referred to in this prospectus as "APRs."
 After the introductory rate period, the APRs are usually floating periodic rates that adjust periodically according to an index.
 For example, as of August 2023, the Chase-branded product APRs generally could range from 19.99% to 29.99%.
-In addition, JPMorgan Chase Bank may extend reduced rate offers to retain accounts.
+In addition, JPMorgan Chase Bank may extend reduced rate offers to retain certain accounts.
 JPMorgan Chase Bank may not generally raise the rate on any revolving credit card account during the first year following account opening.
 In addition, JPMorgan Chase Bank may not generally raise the rate on any revolving credit card account without at least 45 days' advance notice to the cardholder.

 JPMorgan Chase Bank generally calculates periodic interest charges for each category of transactions by multiplying the daily balance for each of those categories by the daily periodic rate for each of those categories, each day.
 To calculate the daily balance for each day of the billing cycle, JPMorgan Chase Bank takes the beginning balance for each category of transaction, adds any new transactions or other debits (including fees, unpaid interest charges and other charges), subtracts any payments or credits, and makes other adjustments as necessary.
 Transactions are added as of the transaction date, the beginning of the billing cycle in which they are posted to the account, or a later date (except that check transactions are added as of the date deposited by the payee or a later date).
 Finally, fees are added either on the date of a related transaction, the date they are posted to the account, or the last day of the billing cycle.
 A credit balance is treated as a balance of zero.
-If a daily periodic rate applies to any feature, JPMorgan Chase Bank then adds these periodic interest charges to the daily balance to calculate the beginning balance for the next day.
+If a daily periodic rate applies to any feature, JPMorgan Chase Bank multiplies the daily balance by the daily periodic rate to calculate the periodic interest charges for that day.
+JPMorgan Chase Bank then adds these periodic interest charges to the daily balance to calculate the beginning balance for the next day.
 While this daily compounding method of calculating interest is the standard and predominant means used for JPMorgan Chase Bank credit card accounts, there are also a certain number of accounts that use the simple interest method and do not compound interest daily.